 - (a) measures under operational programmes of an association of producer organisations are entirely financed by contributions of those member organisations of that association and that such funding is collected from the operational funds of those member organisations; - (b) the measures and their corresponding financial share are identified in the operational programme of each member organisation; - (c) there is no duplication of funding. - 3.
-Crisis prevention and management referred to in point (f) of the first subparagraph of paragraph 1 shall be related to avoiding and dealing with crises on the fruit and vegetable markets and shall cover in this context: - (a) investments making the management of the volumes placed on the market more efficient; - (b) training measures and exchanges of best practices; - (c) promotion and communication, whether for prevention or during a crisis period; - (d) support for the administrative costs of setting up mutual funds; - (e) replanting of orchards where that is necessary following mandatory grubbing up for health or phytosanitary reasons on the instruction of the Member State competent authority; - (f) market withdrawal; - (g) green harvesting or non-harvesting of fruit and vegetables; - (h) harvest insurance.
+Crisis prevention and management referred to in point (f) of the first subparagraph of paragraph 1 shall be related to avoiding and dealing with crises on the fruit and vegetable markets and shall cover in this context: - (a) investments making the management of the volumes placed on the market more efficient; - (b) training measures and exchanges of best practices;

+- (c) promotion and communication, including actions and activities aimed at diversification and consolidation on the fruit and vegetable markets, whether for prevention or during a crisis period; - (d) support for the administrative costs of setting up mutual funds and financial contributions to replenish mutual funds, following the compensation paid to producer members who experience a severe drop in their income as a result of adverse market conditions;

+- (e) replanting of orchards where that is necessary following mandatory grubbing up for health or phytosanitary reasons on the instruction of the Member State competent authority; - (f) market withdrawal; - (g) green harvesting or non-harvesting of fruit and vegetables; - (h) harvest insurance;